Generic Name: pancrelipase (PAN-kree-LYE-pase)

 - Caution is advised when using Creon in CHILDREN; they may be more sensitive to its effects, especially fibrosing colonopathy.

 - PREGNANCY and BREAST-FEEDING: It is not known if Creon can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Creon while you are pregnant.
-It is not known if Creon is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Creon, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Creon: